BrotherBoard/BombScripts/README.md

 use dd utility to make backup images of device partitions, its smol read its code if u want

 **Celler:**
-an app that generates a modifiable grid that can store data easily, with colors and highlights and stuff, easy to use ig and fast.
+generates a modifiable grid that can store data easily, with colors and highlights and stuff, easy to use ig and fast.

+**Peng:**
+pings a specific server for a specific time, on time end / on interrupt, prints report. colors are based on how good is the number.